cloudopsy/dynamodb-encryption-go/README.md

 - High-level interface for working with encrypted DynamoDB tables
 - Pagination support for Query and Scan operations

+## Encryption Details

+Encryption Details
+This library uses the Tink cryptographic library for performing encryption and decryption operations.
+Tink provides a set of high-level APIs for common cryptographic tasks and supports a wide range of encryption algorithms.
+The default encryption algorithm used by this library is AES-256-GCM (Advanced Encryption Standard with 256-bit keys and Galois/Counter Mode).
+AES-256-GCM provides authenticated encryption, ensuring both confidentiality and integrity of the encrypted data.
+For key management, this library integrates with AWS Key Management Service (KMS).
+The cryptographic materials, including encryption keys and signing keys, are protected using customer master keys (CMKs) stored in AWS KMS.
+This allows for secure key generation, storage, and rotation.
+The library supports two types of encryption:
+Standard Encryption: Each attribute is encrypted independently using a unique data key.
+This provides strong confidentiality but does not preserve the order or equality of the encrypted values.
+Deterministic Encryption: Attributes are encrypted using a deterministic algorithm, which produces the same ciphertext for the same plaintext input.
+This allows for equality comparison of encrypted values but may leak some information about the data.
+The choice between standard and deterministic encryption can be made on a per-attribute basis using attribute actions.

 ## Installation

 To use this library in your Go project, you can install it using go get: